bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/refcollection.md

 The RefCollection introduces a way to keep value references to objects through symbols.

-One of its main goals is to be able to keep track of objects in [Records and Tuples][rt] without introducing anything mutable in them.
+One of its main goals is to be able to keep track of objects in [[record-tuple]] without introducing anything mutable in them.

 The RefCollection is able to automatically track symbols in such a way that when they become unreachable (and since symbols can't be forged) the referenced object can become unreachable as well.